 In the end, having my mother help with watching the baby eased our decision to cohabitate, however it also came with other unanticipated child rearing benefits.
-My son is now turning six and it’s fascinating to watch his interaction with my parents.
+My son is now seven and it’s fascinating to watch his interaction with my parents.

 They are so much calmer and patient with him – something both my wife and struggled with as we try to juggle our careers as well as being first time parents.
 Like any first time parent would admit, you make so much regrettable mistakes when raising children.

 It was such a blessing to see my children being exposed their grandparents wisdom and calm slow ways when I couldn’t provide it for them in a consistent manner.

 Such interaction would have been only possible living under one roof where my parents got to spend so much time with their grandchildren.

 2 - Allow Young Parents To Focus On Their Careers

 Many young parents struggle with trying to juggle their careers while raising kids.